-In the New England states, hand-forged designs are used for historic preservation.
-Propeller-shaped and rat-tail colonial shutter dogs are prominent along the Eastern seaboard.
-Ornate flower, grape, or star forms enhance the character of both traditional and modern buildings.
-Dolphin, scallop, sea horse, or alligator shaped tiebacks are frequently adopted on coastal or lakeside homes.
+In the New England states, hand-forged cast iron designs are used for historic preservation.
+Paired with shutter horns and tails, the most authentic look can be achieved.
+Propeller-shaped and rat-tail colonial vintage shutter dogs are prominent along the Atlantic North-Eastern seaboard.
+Ornate flower, grape, or star forms enhance the character of both traditional and modern buildings in Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware and Maryland.
+Dolphin, scallop, sea horse, or alligator shaped tiebacks are frequently adopted on southern coastal or lakeside homes.

-Shutter dogs are not the only way to lock outdoor shutters in an open position.
+Shutter dog hardware is not the only way to lock outdoor shutters in an open position.
 Historically, long hooks that connect to the window sill to an eye bolt in the shutter were employed.
 The same system is favored in some districts today.

 For minimal visual impact, sleek bullet catches can screw to the face of the shutter.
 The receiving hardware is fastened to the house, which grasps the bullet when contact is made.

-False shutter dogs are produced for exterior shutters installed in a stationary position.
-The faux hold backs can be added to enhance curb appeal but do not operate.
+False vinyl shutter dogs are produced for exterior shutters installed in a stationary position.
+Most dummy tiebacks are intended for the use with vinyl shutters.
+The faux shutter dogs can be added to enhance curb appeal but do not operate.